 Evaluations of performance assessments

-The standardized questionnaire is suitable for most oral and written performance assessments that are directly related to a course and have at least 5 participants.
-For other types of exams or exams with a lower number of participants, we recommend using other survey instruments.
+The standardized questionnaire is suitable for evaluation of oral or written performance assessments that are directly related to a course and have at least 5 participants.
+Alternatively, faculties can use their own evaluation methods (e.g. focus group discussions), particularly for examinations with a small number of participants and for assessment formats that are not written or oral examinations.

 Regular